ThisIsJeron/magicgardenscript/readme.md

 Copy/paste this when opening a new chat so you do not have to re-explain the setup:

 ```
 We have an AutoHotkey v2 macro for a Discord garden mini-game.
 The garden has two 10x10 plots separated by a 1x10 walkway.
-Starting position: top of the walkway.
-Traversal pattern: left plot serpentine top→bottom; each row enters from the walkway, harvests 10 tiles, sells (Shift+3), returns to garden (Shift+2), moves down 1 on the walkway, flips direction.
-Then the right plot serpentine bottom→top with the same per-row sell/return pattern.
-Inputs should be sent with held keys: SendMode=Event, scancodes on, hold space/move ~160–220ms, pause between strokes ~250ms, modifier chords (Shift+2/Shift+3) held ~350ms.
-Hotkeys: Ctrl+D to start, Ctrl+Esc to abort.
-If inputs get ignored, try SendMode InputThenPlay or Play.
-Focus target is Discord; no fancy orientation detection—assumes My Garden returns you to the same tile.
+Start at the top of the walkway.
+Traversal: left plot serpentine top→bottom; each row enters from the walkway, harvests 10 tiles, sells (Shift+3), returns to garden (Shift+2), moves down 1 on the walkway, flips direction.
+After the left plot finishes, step right 1 to the walkway, run the right plot bottom→top with the same per-row sell/return, then move left ~10 to the top walkway start and loop.
+Inputs use held keys: SendMode=Event, scancodes on, hold space/move ~160–220ms, pause between strokes ~250ms, modifier chords (Shift+2/Shift+3) held ~350ms.
+Hotkeys: Ctrl+D start, Ctrl+Esc abort.
+If inputs are ignored, try SendMode InputThenPlay or Play.
+Focus is Discord; assumes My Garden returns you to the same tile.
 ```

 ## Files